 Potential side effects of testosterone therapy might be:

 - Increased acne;

 - Increased aggressive behaviors.

 Doctors and researchers have varying opinions regarding the effectiveness of testosterone replacement therapy.
 Most agree that study results are mixed for most conditions.

 WARNING!
-Free & Bioavailable Testosterone Calculator provides only estimations of testosterone fractions volume.
-Results from this calculator can NOT be considered as a base for any medical decisions in any case/circumstances, regarding diagnosis or treatment without a prior consultation of a medical expert in this field.
+This bioavailable and free testosterone calculator provides only estimations of testosterone fractions volume.
+Results from this calculator can NOT be considered as a basis for any medical decisions in any case/circumstance regarding diagnosis or treatment without prior consultation of a medical expert in this field.
 No responsibility is assumed for its correctness or suitability for any given purpose.